 “Before being killed, girls’ hair was cut and used on the dolls produced for rich German children.
 This is the tragedy of baby dolls with real hair,” museum director Emrah Ünlüsoy told CNN.

-as telling Hurriyet Daily News that the doll was bought in Germany and that the victim whose hair was used to make it was killed at Auschwitz in 1941.
+He is quoted as telling Hurriyet Daily News that the doll was bought in Germany and that the victim whose hair was used to make it was killed at Auschwitz in 1941.

 Mass murder of Jews began at that complex of camps in Poland in 1941.